 SAG People — Who We Are

-- Vice Provost Harry Elam: group leader who determines topics and guides discussion; responsible for inviting new members to SAG
+- Vice Provost Sarah Church: group leader who determines topics and guides discussion; responsible for inviting new members to SAG

-- Associate Vice Provost Shari Palmer: agenda-setter (with Student Chair) & note-taker extraordinaire; main point of connection between Harry Elam and Student Chair
+- Senior Associate Vice Provost Shari Palmer: agenda-setter (with Student Chair) & note-taker extraordinaire; main point of connection between Sarah Church and Student Co-Chairs

-- Student Chair(s): upperclass student(s) appointed yearly to serve as student-VPUE liaison (coordinates meeting dates and RSVPs, communicates topic ideas and helps set agenda, leads student-driven VPUE projects/pilots)
+- Student Co-Chairs: upperclass students appointed yearly to serve as student-VPUE liaison (coordinate meeting dates and RSVPs, communicate topic ideas and help set agenda, lead student-driven VPUE projects/pilots)

 - SAG Members: undergraduates and post-baccs who donate their time and thought leadership to provide insightful perspectives and generate novel ideas